 Be sure to sit your kids down before starting any projects and let them know what your boundaries are.
 Maybe you would like scissors only used on paper or glue only used in the kitchen.
 Say so ahead of time.
 Expect and prepare ahead of time for accidents with wax paper, newspaper, and possibly even a plastic drop cloth.

 But if things get out of hand and items are used inappropriately, don't fear pulling your child out of projects for the afternoon.
-Maybe she can try again tomorrow.
+Maybe they can try again tomorrow.
 Fun projects are always great, but only when safety is considered first.

 - Craft items (construction paper, felt, foam, string, pom-poms, glitter, etc.)